 Regular Weed Effects Combined with the Effects of Higher Altitude

 Research on how weed affects bronchial tubes indicates that smoking the right dosage of marijuana can actually reduce swelling of the bronchial tubes.
 On the other hand, combustion from smoking pretty much anything can irritate the bronchial tubes.
 In this way, it’s feasible that a combination of smoking weed and decreased pressure could result in difficulty breathing and even an increased sense of disorientation in some cases.
-But it doesn’t sound very euphoric - it sounds like weed smoking and altitude sickness may go hand in hand for some.
+That doesn’t sound very euphoric - it sounds like weed smoking and altitude sickness may go hand in hand for some.

-Legitimate research into weed effects at high altitudes is lacking as you can probably guess.
-While an experiment devoted specifically to this question will probably never get the federal greenlight in our lifetime, we can safely deduce that you won’t feel any enhancement to your smoking experience by going from sea level up into the mountains.
-If you do, it won’t be because of the weed and it probably won’t be particularly pleasant.
+Legitimate research into high altitude weed smoking is lacking as you can probably guess.
+While an experiment devoted specifically to this question will probably never get the federal green light in our lifetime, we can safely deduce that you won’t feel any enhancement to your smoking experience by going from sea level up into the mountains.
+If you do, it won’t be because of the weed and it may not be particularly pleasant.
 But never fear, we’re going to leave you on a positive note!
 If you’re really wondering how to make your high more intense, read this other blog piece of ours on the six foods linked to increased THC effects.